IBM-Verify/verify-antenna-recipes/deploying/transmitter/kubernetes/README.md

-# IBM Verify Antenna Transmitter on a Container Runtime
+# IBM Verify Antenna Transmitter on Kubernetes

-IBM Verify Antenna is available as a container image on the [IBM Verify Registry](icr.io/ibm-verify/ibm-verify-antenna:25.05.0).

-This document guides you through running an IBM Verify Antenna Transmitter on a container runtime, which processes raw events pushed from a source and transforms it into events complying with the OpenID Shared Signals Framework (SSF).
+This document guides you through running an IBM Verify Antenna Transmitter on a Kubernetes cluster.

 ## Background